roverwing/RoverWingLibrary/docs/top.rst

 `U8G2 <https://github.com/olikraus/u8g2/>` installed; you can do it easily by using Arduino IDE library manager.

-RoverWing library includes a sample script illustrating the use of RoverWing top;
+RoverWing library includes a sample sketch illustrating the use of RoverWing top;
-this script can be found under :menuselection:`File-->Examples-->RoverWing-->TopCover`.
+this sketch can be found under :menuselection:`File-->Examples-->RoverWing-->TopCover`.

 Initialization
 --------------